• Skip to primary navigation

 How to make German butter cookies?

-• Turn the dough onto the working surface and press the dough into a disc.
+Step #2: Turn the dough onto the working surface and press the dough into a disc.
 Don't knead.
-(2)
+Wrap and chill for 30 minutes or longer.

-• Roll the dough 5 mm/ 0.2 inches.
+Step #3: Roll half of the dough 5 mm/ 0.2 inches on a lightly floured surface.

-• Cut the cookies with any cutters you like.
-As I always bake these biscuits with the kids, we use cutter forms that kids like: bells, angels, Christmas trees, and so on.
+Tip: As I always bake these biscuits with the kids, we use cutter forms that kids like: bells, angels, Christmas trees, and so on.
 We have at least 40 different cutters...
+Try these Ginger Cookies without Molasses if you have a gingerbread man cutter.

-• Bake for 8-10 minutes until only lightly golden.
-(4)
+Step #8: Bake for 8-10 minutes until only lightly golden.

-• Roll the remaining dough and repeat.
+Tips: Let the German butter cookies rest on the baking sheet for 5 minutes, then transfer to wire racks to cool completely.
+Roll the remaining dough and repeat.
 Roll all the scraps again and make more cookies.

 Tips

-Prepare the cookies to fill a tray and place them in the oven.
+Batches: Prepare the cookies to fill a tray and place them in the oven.
 Once they are in the oven, use the time to prepare the second batch.
 It is always best to use two or three trays.

 You can make the dough in advance and keep it refrigerated (wrapped in plastic foil) for up to 3 days.
 The dough can also be frozen for up to 3 months.

-More German Christmas cookies:
+More German Christmas cookies

 Empire Biscuits (German Biscuits)

-many german butter cookies on a wire rack
+german butter cookies on a wire rack.

 German Butter Cookies Recipe

-4.75 from 8 votes
+4.75 from 12 votes

 Print Pin Share GrowSaved!
 Rate